okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-api-sdk-to-oie-sdk/main/ios/auth.md

-### The Classic Engine Authentication SDK basic authentication flow
+### The Classic Engine Authentication SDK basic sign-in flow

-The Classic Engine Authentication SDK's methods that support the basic authentication flow are as follows:
+The Classic Engine Authentication SDK's methods that support the basic sign-in flow are as follows:

 * `OktaAuthSdk.authenticate`

-The following steps detail how to integrate the password recovery flow using the Classic Engine Authentication SDK.
+The following steps detail how to integrate the basic sign-in flow using the Classic Engine Authentication SDK.

 #### 1. Start sign-in